-A fundus camera is simple to use revolutionary device to capture detail and images necessary for maintaining ongoing eye health and address eye disease at earlier stages.
+Modern day fundus cameras are simple-to-use, revolutionary devices that capture detailed images necessary for maintaining ongoing eye health and addressing eye disease at earlier stages.
 A non-mydriatic fundus camera:

 - Makes use of the retina’s reflective properties to show details and store images that are superior to slit lamps and other commonly-used tools.